 Notable features

-- On-call scheduling with rotation management and override support
+- On-call scheduling with rotations, overrides, and time-based routing

-- Incident management with war rooms and collaboration features
+- Incident management with timelines, runbooks, and war-room collaboration

 Why choose Squadcast over PagerDuty?